Gwildor/Nerds/README.md

 * Open the terminal.

-* Move to this folder.
+* Move to the "engine" folder within this folder.

-* Execute `python engine/main.py`
+* Execute `python main.py`

 * Enjoy!

 ##Known issues
-* Pathfinding is not properly working when npc is going up or down.
+* Movement when NPC walks into obstacles looks weird.

 ##Configuration
 Most configuration for now is done by editing various text files located in the `data` folder and its subfolders.